Part of the Accessibility audit

 Why it matters

-The lang attribute is a critical accessibility requirement.
+The lang attribute is a critical accessibility rule.
 WCAG 2.2 lists it under Success Criterion 3.1.1 (Language of Page) at Level A, the most basic conformance level.
 This is not an optional enhancement.
-It is a baseline requirement for making a page usable with assistive technology.
+It is a baseline rule for making a page usable with assistive technology.

 Screen readers that pronounce content in the wrong language make the page sound like gibberish.
-Visitors who depend on screen readers may leave immediately because the content sounds broken, even though the text is perfectly fine.
+Users who depend on screen readers may leave right away because the content sounds broken, even though the text is perfectly fine.

 There is also an SEO benefit.
 Search engines use the lang attribute alongside hreflang tags to understand which language a page is written in.
 This helps with accurate indexing in the correct regional search results.